muratk5n/thirdwave/en/2021/08/cuban-missile-crisis.md

 <a name='gap'/>

-To many in Moscow [JFK] seemed less tough than Richard Nixon..  and more susceptible to Khrushchev’s subterfuge and intimidation.
+To many in Moscow (JFK..) seemed less tough than Richard Nixon..  and more susceptible to Khrushchev’s subterfuge and intimidation.
 Kennedy appeared to believe in a missile gap between the Soviet Union and the United States favoring the former—a notion fed not only by the Soviet